IsabellFtz/fustatCART/README.md

 # CART Visualizations and Replication

 This repository contains the supplementary material for a project on Classification Trees.
-The project comprises the creation of a webpage entry introducing the topic at a level suitable for end-of-bachelor students who wish to learn more about classical machine learning models, as well as a more in-depth paper on the mathematical theory behind Classification Trees and their application to a self-chosen dataset.
+The project comprises the creation of a webpage entry introducing the topic at a level suitable for end-of-bachelor students who wish to learn more about classical machine learning models, as well as a more in-depth paper on the mathematical theory behind Classification Trees and their application to a self-chosen dataset on football performance measures of all clubs in the German 1st Bundesliga for the seasons 2019/2020–2024/25.
+We use CART models to estimate a decision rule for predicting whether a club qualifies for the UEFA Champions League based on its performance measures from the previous season.
 The corresponding fu:stat website article is yet to be published (as of September 2025).

 ## Repository Contents
 - **Auxiliary Website:** HTML website supporting the presentation of the fu:stat webpage entry